demajh/prestige/README.md

 # prestige unique value store

+**What is a unique value store?**

+A unique value store is a queryable collection of unique values.
+In order to maintain the 'unique'-ness of the collection, there must be some mechanism to remove duplicates.

+prestige implements this collection as a key-value store.
+It is effectively a wrapper around RocksDB, performing deduplication of elements after Put() operations.

 **Why the name 'prestige'?**

 In the movie, *The Prestige*, Hugh Jackman's character “deduplicates” himself after every time he performs his version of *The Transported Man* trick: